thecmdrunner/quick-vm/README.md

     - **Windows 10 ISO** ➜ `win10.iso`
     - **VirtIO Drivers** ➜ `virtio-win.iso`

+4. Open your terminal and enter the command shown below

 ### 🪄 One-liner to Setup KVM - Paste this in your terminal

 ```bash